 Your foreign divorce must also be recognised as legally valid in England and Wales and you must not have remarried.

-Our experience is that bringing financial proceedings in England following a foreign divorce can be particularly useful where the law of the country in which the divorce took place does not allow financial orders to be made in respect of offshore property.
-We have recently successfully obtained awards in these circumstances for clients who have previously divorced in California, Germany and New York.
+Bringing financial proceedings in England following a foreign divorce can be particularly useful where the law of the country in which the divorce took place does not allow financial orders to be made in respect of offshore property.
+We have recently obtained awards in these circumstances for clients who have previously gone through overseas divorces in California, Germany and New York.

 The process can also be used to obtain pension sharing orders which may be necessary because foreign pension sharing orders made in a foreign divorce are not valid against English pensions.
 We are known internationally for our particular expertise in these highly specialist claims and regularly receive requests for help from the USA, Canada and New Zealand.